srilatha99/Coded-updated/README.md

 ### Objective ###

-The goal of this test is to add missing funcationlity to an existing ASP.NET web application.
+The goal of this test is to add missing functionality to an existing ASP.NET web application.

 ### Required Functionality ###